Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 Multivariate meta-analysis for non-linear and other multi-parameter associations

-A tutorial on the use of DLNMs in time series analysis, illustrating the capabilities of the R package dlnm.
-The R code displayed in the article refers to an old version of the R package with an outdated syntax.
+A tutorial illustrating the use of the R package dlnm in time series analysis.
+The package implements distributed lag linear and non-linear models in R. The code illustrates the capabilities of the package, reproducing the examples in the the article.
+The original R code accompanying the article refers to an old version of the R package with an outdated syntax.
+The code has been updated here.

 The impact of heat waves on mortality

 A comparative analysis of the main and added effects of temperature on mortality.
-The code, originally reproducing the example included in the article, is based on data which are not available any more.
+The code, originally reproducing the example included in the the article, is based on data which are not available any more.
 Functions in the in the R package dlnm are used for modelling the main effect and graphically representing the added effect, while functions in the R package mvmeta are applied for pooling the results from multiple studies.